- 1 Best Flushing Toilet Reviews (Updated List)

 Important Features to Consider

-You may go for plastic flush towers, which are a common occurrence these days – and they also last for a fairly long time.
+You may go for plastic flush towers, which are a common occurrence these days.
+They also last for a fairly long time.
 You can also go for rubber flush, but they are not so common anymore.

-Generally, most environmentally-friendly toilets use 1.6 gallons of water – but there are those with a WaterSense certification that only use 1.28 gallons.
-It might not seem like much at the moment, but in the long run, it will certainly save you a lot of money – and will obviously be good for the environment.
+Generally, most environmentally-friendly toilets use 1.6 gallons of water but there are those with a WaterSense certification for residential toilets that only use 1.28 gallons.
+It might not seem like much at the moment, but in the long run, it will certainly save you a lot of money and will obviously be good for the environment.

 If you are particularly germophobic, you can also go for a touchless flushing system.
 These toilets have a sensor that will require you to wave your hand over it for the flush to kick in.
 You may find toilets that have this system built-in, but you can also buy it separately and install it on your current toilet.